jmiramont/collab-benchmark-template/README.md

 The shape and type of the output depends on the task.

-- For Signal Denoising: The output must be a vector array with the same length as the signal.
+- For `task = denoising`: The output must be a vector array with the same length as the signal.
-- For Signal Detection: The output of the method must be a boolean variable indicating if a signal has been detected (true) or not (false).
+- For `task = detection`: The output of the method must be a boolean variable indicating if a signal has been detected (true) or not (false).
+- For `task = misc`: The output of the method has not size limitation, but a performance function capable of taking the output must be passed as an input parameter to the benchmark.

 ## Reproducing current benchmarks